Fuerteventura: Environment

-100 individual settlements are distributed through these municipalities.
-A nearby islet, Islote de Lobos, is part of the municipality of La Oliva.
+The elongated island is 100 km long and 31 km wide.
+It has an area of 1660 km2.

 Located just 100 km off the coast of North Africa, it is the second biggest of the islands, after Tenerife, and has the longest white sand beaches in the archipelago.
 The island is a destination for sun, beach and watersports enthusiasts.
 It lies at the same latitude as Florida and Mexico and temperatures rarely fall below 18 °C or rise above 32 °C. It counts 152 separate beaches along its seaboard — 50 km of white sand and 25 km of black volcanic shingle.

-The highest point in Fuerteventura is Pico de la Zarza (807 m) in the southwestern part of the island.
+The highest point in Fuerteventura is Pico de la Zarza standing at 2648 ft (807 m) in the southwestern part of the island.
 Geographical features include Istmo de la Pared which is 5 km wide and is the narrowest part of Fuerteventura.
 The island is divided into two parts, the northern portion which is Maxorata and the southwestern part called the Jandía peninsula.

 Climate

-The climate on Fuerteventura is mild, but mostly windy, throughout the year.
+Fuerteventura has a hot desert climate (Köppen: BWh).
+The climate is mild, but mostly windy, throughout the year.
 The island is hence referred to as the island of eternal spring.
 The sea regulates air temperature, diverting hot Sahara winds away from the island.
 The island's name in English translates as "strong fortune" or "strong wind", the Spanish word for wind being viento.
 During the winter months, temperatures average a high of 22 °C and a low of around 15 °C, whereas during the summer a mean high of 28 °C and a low of 20 °C can be expected.
 Precipitation is about 147 mm per year, most of which falls in autumn and winter.
 December is the month with highest rainfall.

 A sandstorm known as the Calima (similar to the Sirocco wind, which blows to the North of the Sahara, to Europe) may blow from the Sahara Desert to the Northwest, and can cause high temperatures, low visibility and drying air.
 Temperatures during this phenomenon rise temporarily by approximately 10 degrees Celsius.
-The wind brings in fine red dust, The fine white sand is not blown in from Sahara, It is made up of dead coral reef and local seabed upheaval. visibility can drop to between 100 and 200 m or even lower, and together with very warm temperatures, it can even bring African locusts to the island.
+The wind brings in fine red dust, The fine white sand is not blown in from Sahara, It is made up of dead coral reef and local seabed upheaval.
+Visibility can drop to between 100 and 200 m or even lower, and together with very warm temperatures, it can even bring African locusts to the island.

 Hydrology

 In the winter months, up to 80% of the rainwater flows unused into the ocean, as there is no vegetation to capture the water (also due to overgrazing by free-ranging goats near the coast).

 The mountain forests, which were still present in the 19th century, were all chopped down.

 Instead, there are many desalination plants (running on electricity) which produce the required amount of freshwater on the island.
 The tourists on the island use about double the amount of water as the native inhabitants of Fuerteventura.
-Causes are the filling of swimming pools, watering hotel gardens and washing towels, ...
+Causes are the filling of swimming pools, watering hotel gardens and washing towels.